scollier/SATraining/configKubernetes.md

 }
 ```

-This json file is describing the attributes of the application environment.
+This JSON file is describing the attributes of the application environment.
 For example, it is giving it a "kind", "id", "name", "ports", and "image".
 Since the fedora/apache images doesn't exist in our environment yet, it will be pulled down automatically as part of the deployment process.

 For more information about which options can go in the schema, check out the docs on the [kubernetes github page](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/docs).